 Formulated for Guinea Pigs

 The most important things to look for when selecting a guinea pig food is to make sure the food is designed for guinea pigs and that the date of milling is as recent as possible.
 Foods that are milled more than a few months ago will begin losing their vitamin C, and foods that are not designed for guinea pigs may not have as much as a guinea pig needs.
 Next, avoid foods that are high in fat and calories like seeds and sugary treats as these will contribute to obesity and health issues.

-“All guinea pig feed contains a supplement of Vitamin C. It is very important to make sure you understand the milling process date and that it isn’t more than four months old," explains cavie expert Cheri Schubert.
+“All guinea pig feed contains a supplement of Vitamin C. It is very important to make sure you understand the milling process date and that it isn’t more than four months old," explains Cheri Schubert, a guinea pig breeder and previously Registered Veterinary Technician.
 "Also, when you open the pelleted feed, store it in a plastic container to continue to preserve the vitamins and minerals and freshness.”
 This means that if you are choosing a pellet designed for guinea pigs, it will contain vitamin C, but you need to make sure the food isn’t more than four months old and you store it appropriately.

 What human foods can I give my guinea pig?

 Several human foods can be offered to guinea pigs as treats.
 Schubert notes that Cheerios and quick plain rolled oats are popular options, along with vegetables that are high in vitamin C and some fruits.
 Bell peppers, kale, leafy lettuce, green beans, parsley, cilantro, strawberry tops, and cucumbers are great vegetable options.
 Be sure to limit starchy vegetables like sweet potatoes and carrots, and avoid gas-producing vegetables like cabbage and onions.

 Can guinea pigs eat rabbit food?